Anugrg/Anugrg/README.md

 # Anubinda Gurung

 ## About Me
-I'm Anubinda Gurung, a professional software developer with a passion for creating innovative solutions with deep passion and curiosity for all things tech.
-Here's a bit about me:
+I'm Anubinda Gurung, a professional software developer with solid experience in creating web applications by working on the whole stack.
+I have a burgeoning interest in ML and AI and currently working to upskill in that domain.
+I possess research experience in ML and AI applications from my part time stint as a research assistant.

 - 🔭 I’m currently building a LLM powere web application.
 - 🌱 I’m currently learning ReactJS, nodeJS, fastAPI, langchain, pytorch and many more.